Nabil Abdulrashid: Comedy style

-Abdulrashid switches from surreal to satirical in his dichotomy of being a middle-class educated man yet simultaneously a street-smart urban youth while avoiding clichés when dealing with topics such as being a black Muslim in South London.
-He switches accent and languages, speaking French, Patois, Urdu and Somali and Chaucer and blends them into his material.
+Abdulrashid switches from surreal to satirical in his dichotomy of being a middle-class educated man yet simultaneously a street-smart urban youth while avoiding clichés when dealing with topics such as being a black Muslim in south London.
+He switches accent and language, speaking French, Patois, Urdu and Somali and blending them into his material.

 Conviction

 In 2006, Abdulrashid was convicted of fraud, after a drug importation trial against him collapsed.
-He was sentenced to 3 years, but was released after serving a 15 month prison term.
+He was sentenced to three years, but was released after serving a 15-month prison term.

 Views

 In August 2011, Abdulrashid responded on YouTube to David Starkey's comments on the BBC's Newsnight programme, made during a discussion about the England riots, claiming that "the whites have become black" and that "a particular sort of violent, destructive, nihilistic, gangster culture has become the fashion".
-Abdulrashid responded with a historically realistic response.
+Abdulrashid spoke about the history of colonialism in Africa and how black culture should not be equated with criminality.

 In May 2013, Abdulrashid responded on YouTube to the murder of Lee Rigby in Woolwich on 22 May 2013, outlining his perception of alleged media double standards and far-right wing groups using the circumstances as propaganda to justify their own views.

 Personal life

-Abdulrashid suffers from attention deficit hyperactivity disorder.
-He also campaigns for fighting against knife and gun crime.
+Abdulrashid has attention deficit hyperactivity disorder.
+He campaigns against knife and gun crime.

+Abdulrashid has referred to himself as Hausa, saying half his family speak Hausa and half speak Igbo.
+He grew up speaking English, Hausa, Igbo, Arabic and French.

 In September 2011, Abdulrashid married.
 His wife is British Pakistani-Punjabi.
-They have two daughters.